 Riverrun is available on the Cambridge Street Records and Wergo CD Digital Soundscapes, as well as the GMEB CD Cultures Electroniques 6.

 Riverrun was commissioned by the Music Section of the Biennale di Venezia with the financial assistance of the Canada Council, and was premiered at La Biennale in 1986 as part of the Nuova Atlantide project organized by Alvise Vidolin and Roberto Doati.
 It was awarded the Magisterium at the International Competition of Electroacoustic Music in Bourges, France, in 1991.
+And in 2020, Riverrun was chosen as one the nine "key works in the musical and technical development of computer music" by the authors of Inside Computer Music (Oxford University Press) and presented in a full contextual analysis and software simulation.

 Watch the 2013 video interview of Barry with Michael Clarke discussing Riverrun and the evolution of real-time granular synthesis